 Make them familiar with your interests, academic background, and goals.
 They may know of schools that have programs that may be of interest to you.
 Also, talk to the graduate school advisor in your major or in your area of interest.
 Each department has a contact person for graduate school information.

-At Career Services you can meet one-on-one with a professional staff member to get advice about your graduate/professional school search process and get help with resumes, cover letters, personal statements and applications.
+At the Center for Career and Professional Development, you can meet one-on-one with a professional staff member to get advice about your graduate/professional school search process and get help with resumes, cover letters, personal statements and applications.